Congratulations, you qualify for deals on DISH TV plus Internet in your area!

 A speed test measures the transfer of data in Megabits per second (Mbps), a unit of measure that allows the computer to determine the speed of the data transfer.
 During a speed test, the software of the speed test will attempt to establish a connection with your computer or mobile device by sending it a ping and seeing how quickly it responds.

-Once your device responds, then it will start measuring downloads and uploads with data to see how quickly the connection can complete the processes.
+Once your device responds, it will start measuring downloads and uploads with data to see how quickly the connection can complete the processes.
 The results will guide you as to what to do next.

 The Importance of Download Speed and Upload Speed